MecSim/MecSimCalc-docs/blog/2022-10-22-Build-a-Thon-2-Winners.md

 Building a script or tool and easily sharing it was precisely the original use case for MecSimCalc, and I'm happy to see that come to fruition.
 I look forward to what comes next, and I hope the MecSimCalc team sees nothing but success!
 ___________________________________________________________________________________________________________

-## __We are hosting another hackathon in from November 5th - November 12th 2022, please check out the [DevPost](https://mecsimcalc-hackathon-3.devpost.com/) to find out more!__
+## __We are hosting another hackathon from November 5th - November 12th 2022, please check out the [DevPost](https://mecsimcalc-hackathon-3.devpost.com/) to find out more!__

 ![Hackathon 3.0 Poster](/blog/MecSimCalc_Presents_3.png)